runnfla/RunFormula/README.md

 # RunFormula
-RunFormula is a scripting engine designed to evaluate mathematical expressions provided as text.
+RunFormula is a scripting engine intended to evaluate mathematical expressions.

 Supported data types:
 - integers in decimal, hexadecimal and binary formats;